danainjax/arrow-restaurant-client/notes.md

 4. - [ ] The backend and frontend must collaborate to demonstrate Client-Server Communication.
 Your application should have at least 3 AJAX calls, covering at least 2 of Create, Read, Update, and Delete (CRUD).
 Your client-side JavaScript code must use fetch with the appropriate HTTP verb, and your Rails API should use RESTful conventions.
 - [X] GET request to get all the PIZZAS
 - [ ] POST request to create an ORDER
+- [ ] GET request to retrieve the ORDER
 - [ ] DELETE request to CANCEL an ORDER

 # BEST PRACTICES